dwijnand/sbt-project-graph/README.md

   [Global plugins]: http://www.scala-sbt.org/0.13/tutorial/Using-Plugins.html#Global+plugins

-Much like `sbt-dependency-graph`, `sbt-project-graph` is an informational plugin and isn't ever a requirement of any build.
+`sbt-project-graph` is an informational plugin and isn't ever a requirement of any build.

-As such it's convenient to install `sbt-project-graph` as a [global plugin][Global plugins] so that no project's setup needs to be modified (and `sbt` reloaded) in order to use `sbt-project-graph`.
+Therefore it is recommended to install it as a [global plugin][Global plugins] so that it's always available.

-Therefore, add the dependency to `~/.sbt/0.13/plugins/plugins.sbt` (create one if necessary):
+To do so, add it to to `~/.sbt/0.13/plugins/plugins.sbt` (create if necessary) as such:

     addSbtPlugin("com.dwijnand.sbtprojectgraph" % "sbt-project-graph" % "0.1.0")